 - Work with the police or sheriff's office as a source of necessary information and training.
-Gather the facts about crime in your area. - Consider coordinating with an existing organization, such as a citizens' association, community development office, tenants' association, or housing authority.
+Gather the facts about crime in your area.
+Consider coordinating with an existing organization, - Consider coordinating with an existing organization, such as a citizens' association, community development office, tenants' association, or housing authority.
 Involve local business leaders. - Translate crime and drug prevention materials into Spanish or other languages needed by non-English speakers.
 If necessary, have a translator at meetings. - Sponsor a crime and drug prevention fair at a local gathering place, such as a church hall, temple, or community center.
 Sponsor community cleanups.

-- may occur while walking to and from school or playing in the area. - Emphasize that Neighborhood Watch groups are not vigilantes.
+Start a block parent program to help children prepare for emergencies that may occur while walking to and from school or playing in the area.

+Emphasize that Neighborhood Watch groups are not vigilantes.
 Their duty is to encourage neighbors to be alert, observant, and caring-and to report suspicious activity immediately to local law enforcement.